 The Burro Fire was detected on June 8, 2018 at 3:45 p.m. near the Gold Run Trail on the Dolores Ranger District of the San Juan National Forest.
-The fire has been burning in timber in very steep terrain on both sides of Bear Creek.
-Significant rain fell the night and morning of June 16-17 but hot spots still remain that could flare up as things continue to dry out again.
-Crews are working the fire in full suppression strategy with hand crews and engines.
+The fire began burning in timber in very steep terrain on both sides of Bear Creek.
+During the first week of July, cool temperatures and increased humidity significantly reduced fire behavior.
+On July 5, the fire received its first rain, and rainfall increased over the following days.
+Some embers will continue to smolder under heavy dead fuels, but fire behavior has been reduced to minimal levels.
+Firefighters will continue to closely monitor conditions in the fire area.

 |Current as of|